Kwara United F.C.

 Kwara United Football Club is a Nigerian football club based in Ilorin.
-They play in the top division in Nigerian football, the Nigeria Professional football League after promotion in 2017 from the Nigeria National League.
+They play in the top division in Nigerian football, the Nigeria Professional football League having gained promotion in 2017 from the Nigeria National League.
 Their home stadium is the Kwara State Stadium.

 History

-The club's roots go back to the Kwara Water Corporation Football Club in 1974.
+The club's roots go back to the Kwara State Water Corporation Football Club in 1974.
 It was supposed to be an in-house club for the staffers of the Water Corporation.
-Due to the results and depth of talents in the club, the scope was opened and by 1979 qualified to play in the National League second division alongside the First Bank F.C. of Lagos.
-That same year, the club got to the quarter-final stage of the Football Association Cup (otherwise called the Challenge Cup) where she lost to Bendel Insurance football club of Benin 2–1.
+Due to the results and depth of talent in the club, the scope was widened and by 1979 they qualified to play in the National League second division alongside the First Bank F.C. of Lagos.
+That same year, the club got to the quarter-final stage of the Football Association Cup (otherwise called the Challenge Cup) where it lost to Bendel Insurance football club of Benin 2–1.
 In 1985, due to the change in the name of the parent corporation to Kwara Utility Board, the club changed its name to Kwara Utility Bombers of Ilorin.
 It was relegated to division three at the end of that season.
 With the disengagement of the parent corporation from financing the team in 1990, the club adjusted its name to Kwara Bombers football club of Ilorin.
-It suffered financial stress, which culminated in her relegation to division three in 1996.
+It suffered financial stress, which culminated in its relegation to division three in 1996.
 The new state government led by Colonel Peter Asum Ogar led the purchase in March 1997 of the Exide Club of Ibadan, moved them to Ilorin and took their slot in the Second Division.
 Ogar christened the new outfit Kwara United Football Club of Ilorin.

 The club came third at the end of the 2006 Super Four play-off behind Ocean Boys and Nasarawa United FC and qualified for the 2007 edition of the CAF Confederation Cup.

 The coaching staff for the 2006–07 season included Swedes Roger Palmgren and Johan Eriksson (son of former England and Mexico manager, Sven-Göran Eriksson).
 The team was coached by former players of the team: Toyin Ayinla, Tunde Sanni and Aliyu Muzambilu (Goalkeeper trainer) following the passing of Technical Adviser Kafaru Alabi on January 8, 2008.
-However, they were relegated from the Premier League on the last day of the 2007/08 season on goal differential.
+However, they were relegated from the Premier League on the last day of the 2007–08 season on goals differential.
 They regained promotion back to the top level the next year as Champions of Division 1-A.